 There were no events which required automatic/manual deployment of Load Resources that were controlled by an Under-Frequency Relays.

-There were 0 OCNs
+There were 0 OCNs.

 There were 0 Advisories.

 1 Watch – A transmission watch was issued due to storm damage in the Rio Grande Valley of Harlingen, Brownsville and South Padre Island area from 5/9/26 15:46 to 5/10/26 23:55.